Science: Curriculum

 The science curriculum at Saint Ann’s leads students to realize that science is not simply an ocean of memorized facts, formulae, and unfamiliar terminology, but a way of looking at the universe, a mode of asking and answering relevant questions.
 At every age, experimentation is stressed.
 Throughout the varied disciplines, students design procedures and gather, analyze, and interpret data.
 Mathematical, statistical, and effective science writing skills are consistently emphasized.
 Field trips are taken to supplement classroom learning.
 Lessons are enhanced by the professional expertise of guest speakers.

 In fifth grade, the general topic of concern is water.
 Students spend the first term investigating the chemical and physical properties of water through rigorous experimentation.
 Surface tension, buoyancy, and factors affecting boiling and freezing points are just some of the topics considered.
 The water cycle and weather are also explored as a way to observe the properties of water.
 We also investigate water quality and the natural and manmade influences on our waterways.
 During the spring, students concentrate on a study of oceanography and marine biology, and come to appreciate the diversity and the delicate balance of life in the oceans.
-The year culminates with a visit to Fulton Ferry Landing, where students have the chance to review what they’ve learned about NYC geography, water chemistry, meteorology, and plankton.
+The year culminates with a visit to Fulton Ferry Landing, where students have the chance to review what they’ve learned about New York City geography, water chemistry, meteorology, and plankton.

 Chemistry and the intricacies of the periodic table are studied extensively in seventh grade.
 The class goal is to connect chemical theory to everyday life experiences and applications.
 Students explore atomic theory, boat building, and chemical and physical transformations.
 Armed with this knowledge and the many lab techniques they practice throughout the year, students end the course with a thorough and independent separation and analysis of a mixture of chemical components we affectionately call “sludge.”